coleifer/peewee/docs/peewee/api.rst

    .. note::
       :meth:`ModelSelect.with_related` is the declarative, nestable form and is preferred for new code. ``prefetch`` is the flat-list form, kept for compatibility.
-Minimal example of using :meth:`with_related`:
+Minimal example of using :meth:`~ModelSelect.with_related`:

       .. code-block:: python